-Technology area Stage of development in the reporting year Average % of total R&D investment over the last 3 years R&D investment figure in the reporting year (optional) Comment Digital technology Small scale commercial deployment ≤20% In 2021, asset management and maintenance processes were reviewed in order to improve the operational performance and reduce operational downtime and costs.
+Technology area Stage of development in the reporting year Average % of total R&D investment over the last 3 years R&D investment figure in the reporting year (unit currency as selected in C0.4) (optional) total R&D investment planned over the next 5 Explain how your R&D investment in this technology area is aligned with your climate commitments and/or climate transition plan Other, please specify Digital technology Small scale commercial deployment 20 20 In 2021, asset management and maintenance processes were reviewed in order to improve the operational performance and reduce operational downtime and costs.
 With the implementation of digitalization and data analysis projects, lower production costs were achieved by closely monitoring the competencies and performance indicators of the power plants.

-Energy storage Applied research and development ≤20% Akenerji follows the recent developments in energy storage in Turkey and in global markets and studies the opportunities in the current power plant areas.
-Renewable energy Large scale commercial deployment ≤20% The efficiency and availability of current renewable power plants are monitored closely.
-The main target is to optimize the operation, and the opportunities to increase the installed capacity and to increase the efficiency are also monitored.
-In this context, the capacity of wind power plant was increased in 2017, by 15 MW, in the same plant area, by adding additional wind turbines.
-Additional improvements in the other hydro power plants to increase efficiency and availability are also monitored and implemented in the power plants, after being tested successfully.
-Other, please specify Akenerji Energy Services Activities Small scale commercial deployment ≤20% In 2015, Energy Services, a pioneering venture in the energy sector, proved that Akenerji merits the added value and recognition it has achieved through the realization of projects, and demonstrated our aptitude for taking rapid, innovative and competitive steps.
-Along with the efficiency-enhancing project consultancy and turnkey application projects offered to industrial facilities, the investment-free and guaranteed energy efficiency services offered to commercial buildings, presents guaranteed working models that are suitable for the structure of the enterprise and that will provide maximum profit for both parties.
-Issues such as economic stagnation and global warming caused by the process involved have made it a necessity to take action on energy efficiency and alternative energy sources.
-Thanks to the special solutions it offers for various sectors and structures, Akenerji Energy Services not only provides added value to its stakeholders financially, but also has led to positive environmental impacts by reducing carbon emissions.
-Akenerji has assumed an encouraging role in protecting our country's own resources and using them efficiently with its studies on alternative energy resources in this period when the use of energy resources is becoming more and Other, please Applied ≤20% more prudent.
-Within the scope of Energy specify Hybrid Power Plant Projects research and development 2070 Efficiency, studies have also been initiated in the field of Hybrid Power Plant projects in the existing power plants owned by Akenerji.
-The main important factor in this
+Battery storage Applied research and development 0 20 Akenerji follows the recent developments in energy storage in Turkey and in global markets and studies the opportunities in the current power plant areas.
+Other, please specify Akenerji Energy Services Activities Small scale commercial deployment 20 20 In 2015, Energy Services, a pioneering venture in the energy sector, proved that Akenerji merits the added value and recognition it has achieved through the realization of projects, and demonstrated our aptitude for taking rapid, innovative and competitive steps.
+Along with the efficiency-enhancing

-investment is the legal

-framework, which is still under
+project

+consultancy and

+turnkey application

+projects offered

+to industrial facilities,

-progress by the authorities.
+the investment-free

+and

+guaranteed energy

+efficiency services

+offered to

+commercial

+buildings, presents

+guaranteed working

+models that are

+suitable for the

+structure of the

+enterprise and that

+will provide

+maximum profit for

+both parties.

+both partico.

+Issues such as

+economic stagnation

+and global

+warming caused by

+the process involved

+have made

+it a necessity to take

+action on energy

+efficiency and

+alternative energy

+sources.

+Thanks to the

+special

+solutions it offers for

+various sectors and

+structures,

-Akenerji montiors closely the
+Akenerji Energy

-legal framework improvements,

-as well as theapplicable

-technology.
+Services not only

+provides added

+value to its

+stakeholders

+financially, but also

+has led

+to positive

+environmental impacts by reducing carbon emissions.
+Akenerji has assumed an encouraging role in protecting our country's own resources and using them efficiently with its studies on alternative energy resources in this period when the use of energy resources is becoming more and more prudent.
+Other, please specify Hybrid Power Plant Projects Applied research and development 20 20 Within the scope of Energy Efficiency, studies have also been initiated in the field of Hybrid Power Plant projects in the existing power plants owned by Akenerji.
+The main important factor in this investment is the legal framework, which is still under progress by the authorities.
+Akenerji montiors closely the legal framework improvements, as well as theapplicable technology.